precice/PreCICE.jl/README.md

 ...
 ```

-This package is WIP and has no release yet.
-Bugs may occur.
+3. (optional) Link the installation path of the core preCICE shared library to PreCICE.jl:
+If you are using a different version of preCICE or you installed it to a different location, and Errors like ```ERROR: could not load library "/..."``` are thrown, set the path to your library with `PreCICE.setPathToLibprecice("path/to/my/libprecice.so")` or reset it with `PreCICE.resetPathToLibprecice()`

+By default this package assumes the `libprecice.so` is at `/usr/lib/x86_64-linux-gnu/`.

+# Usage

 ## Solverdummy example

 For a coupling example see the solverdummy.jl in the example/ directory

-## I installed my preCICE library to a different location

-By default this package assumes the `libprecice.so` is at `/usr/lib/x86_64-linux-gnu/libprecice.so.2.2.0`.

-Change the path with `PreCICE.setPathToLibprecice("path/to/my/libprecice.so")` or reset it with `PreCICE.resetPathToLibprecice()`
+## Parallelization example

+See the example/solverdummy-parallel-mpi/ folder on the `mpi-parallelization` branch of this repository for an example of how to use MPI communication with PreCICE.jl